-The Apple MacBook Air might not offer the best specs when compared to its Windows counterpart, but there are loads of people out there who prefer macOS to Windows for music production tasks.
-If you’re one of those, but do not wanna shell out a lot, the MacBook Air is probably your best pick.
-Combining a 1.8GHz dual-core Intel Core i5 processor with 8 GB of 1600 MHz LPDDR3 RAM, the MacBook Air should provide decent performance.
+The Apple MacBook Air might not offer the best specs when compared to its Windows counterparts, but there are loads of people out there who prefer macOS to Windows for music production tasks.
+If you’re one of those, and you want a lightweight laptop, the MacBook Air is probably your best pick.
+Combining a 1.8GHz dual-core Intel Core i5 processor with 8 GB RAM, the MacBook Air should provide decent performance.

-You get 256 GB PCIe-based flash storage which is one of the fastest storage options available in the market.
+You get 128 GB PCIe-based flash storage which is one of the fastest storage options available in the market.
 The MacBook Air is designed for portability, and this 2.96 lbs laptop should last you for about 12 hours.
-The 13.3in display with 1440×900 resolution should be good enough for most tasks.
+The 13.3in display with retina resolution is also a beautiful display to look at.

 Best High-End Laptops for Music Production and DJs

 Razer Blade 2018

 If money is not an issue, the Razer Blade 2018 offers practically the best features in a small form factor which you can carry around with you to your gigs.
 Granted $2,000 is a big investment, but for the price you’re getting an 8th Gen Intel Core i7 processor, GeForce GTX 1060 Max-Q GPU, 16GB of RAM and a 256GB SSD in a relatively small chassis.